Sam Neill: 1981–1989: Transition to Hollywood

-Neill has played heroes and occasionally villains in a succession of film and television dramas and comedies.
-In the UK, he won early fame and was Golden Globe nominated after portraying real-life spy, Sidney Reilly, in the mini-series Reilly, Ace of Spies (1983).
-An early American starring role was in 1987's Amerika, playing a senior KGB officer leading the occupation and division of a defeated United States.
-His leading and co-starring roles in films include the thriller Dead Calm (1989), the two-part historical epic La Révolution française (1989) (as Marquis de Lafayette), The Hunt for Red October (1990), Death in Brunswick (1990) (in which he was re-teamed with old friend John Clarke), Jurassic Park (1993), Sirens (1994), The Jungle Book (1994), John Carpenter's In the Mouth of Madness (1995), Event Horizon (1997), Bicentennial Man (1999), the comedy The Dish (2000), and Jurassic Park III (2001).
+Neill played heroes and occasional villains in a succession of film and television dramas and comedies.
+In the UK, he gained early fame and a Golden Globe nomination for portraying Sidney Reilly in the miniseries Reilly, Ace of Spies (1983).
+An early American starring role was in Amerika (1987), in which he played a senior KGB officer overseeing the occupation and division of a defeated United States.
+His leading and co-starring roles in films included Dead Calm (1989), opposite Nicole Kidman, and the two-part historical epic La Révolution française (1989), in which he portrayed the Marquis de Lafayette.

+1990–1999: Leading man roles

+Neill solidified his leading-man status with The Hunt for Red October (1990), Death in Brunswick (1990) (in which he appeared with old friend John Clarke), Jurassic Park (1993), Sirens (1994), The Jungle Book (1994), John Carpenter's In the Mouth of Madness (1995), Event Horizon (1997), Bicentennial Man (1999), the comedy The Dish (2000), and Jurassic Park III (2001).
+He continued to act in New Zealand films, including Jane Campion's The Piano (1993), Perfect Strangers (2003), Under the Mountain (2009), and Taika Waititi's Hunt for the Wilderpeople (2016).

-Neill has occasionally acted in New Zealand films, including The Piano (1993), Perfect Strangers (2003), Under the Mountain (2009), and Hunt for the Wilderpeople (2016).
-He returned to directing in 1995 with the documentary Cinema of Unease: A Personal Journey by Sam Neill (1995) which he wrote and directed with Judy Rymer.
+He returned to directing with the documentary Cinema of Unease: A Personal Journey by Sam Neill (1995), which he wrote and directed with Judy Rymer.

-In 1993, he co-starred with Anne Archer in Question of Faith, an independent drama based on a true story about one woman's fight to beat cancer and have a baby.
-In 2000, he provided the voice of Sam Sawnoff in The Magic Pudding.
-In 2001, he hosted and narrated a documentary series for the BBC entitled Space (Hyperspace in the United States).

-He portrayed the eponymous wizard in Merlin (1998), a miniseries based on the legends of King Arthur.
-He reprised his role in the sequel, Merlin's Apprentice (2006).
+In 1993, Neill co-starred with Anne Archer in Question of Faith, an independent drama based on a true story.
+In 2000, he voiced Sam Sawnoff in The Magic Pudding.
+In 2001, he hosted and narrated the BBC documentary series Space (titled Hyperspace in the United States).
+He portrayed the titular character in the 1998 miniseries Merlin and later reprised the role in Merlin's Apprentice (2006).

+2000–2025: Television work and final roles

-Neill starred in the historical drama The Tudors, playing Cardinal Thomas Wolsey.
+Neill starred in the historical drama TV series The Tudors as Cardinal Thomas Wolsey.
 "I have to say I really enjoyed making The Tudors", he said, "It was six months with a character that I found immensely intriguing, with a cast that I liked very much and with a story I found very compelling.
 It has elements that are hard to beat: revenge and betrayal, lust and treason, all the things that make for good stories."